You may find the answer you need below. If not, don’t worry – just get in touch and we’ll do our best to help.

 Patience and practice is key.

-How do I play videos on a Mac?
+How do I play my videos on a Mac?

 How do I update the firmware on my Ltl Acorn?